HewlettPackard/dc-rl/README.md

 - Update documentation if necessary.
 - Add tests to cover your changes if applicable.

-Thank you for contributing to SustainDC!
+Thank you for contributing to **SustainDC**!

 ## Contact
 If you have any questions, suggestions, or issues, please feel free to contact us.
-We are here to help and support you in using SustainDC.
+We are here to help and support you in using **SustainDC**.

 ### Contact Information
 - **Email:** [soumyendu.sarkar@hpe.com](mailto:soumyendu.sarkar@hpe.com)